skalarproduktraum/phd-thesis/chapters/track2track.md

     Scan this QR code to go to a video showing tracking of a cell via \emph{track2track} in early \emph{Platynereis} development.
 For a list of supplementary videos see \href{https://ulrik.is/thesising/supplement/}{ulrik.is/thesising/supplement/}.
 \end{marginfigure}

+\begin{marginfigure}
+    \includegraphics{t2t-track.png}
+    \caption{A reconstructed cell track in a \emph{Platynereis} embryo. \TODO{Replace image}.\label{fig:T2TReconstructedTrack}}
+\end{marginfigure}

+Preliminary results show that cell tracks can be reliably reconstructed by "just looking at them", using eye, head and body movements that are used in everyday life.
+See Figure \ref{fig:T2TReconstructedTrack} for an example track reconstruction.
+In addition to being able to reconstruct cell tracks, we find promising speedup of up to a factor of 10 compared to manually tracking cells in _Platynereis_ embryos.

 ## Discussion and Future Work

+In this chapter we have introduced the _track2track_ strategy for tracking cells in 3D microscopy images in an effort to speed up manual tracking and proofreading and developed a proof of concept.
+Preliminary results show that we can achieve a significant speedup compared to manually tracking cells.

+However, before we can bring this strategy into actual use for biologists, we need to do two things: First, perform a user test to figure out usability issues and improvements.
+Second, implement interactions that allow to track or proofread lineage trees.
+Such an interaction could, e.g., include the user pressing a certain button whenever a cell division occurs, and then track until the next cell division.
+For large lineages however, track2track will unfortunately not work, simply for combinatorial reasons.
+It can however be used to track early-stage embryos where cells may have less-defined shapes, or it may provide constraints to training data to machine learning algorithms.
+We can probably further increase the usefulness of track2track by not just searching for local maxima along rays, but actually extract, e.g.,  centroids of cells.

+Ultimately, we would like to integrate track2track into existing tracking software, such that it can be helpful for a more general audience.
+Current developments in eye tracking hardware indicate falling prices in the near future, such that those devices might become way more common soon.
+Alternatively, one could imagine just having one or two eye  tracking-enabled HMDs, and make them available to users in a bookable item-facility-like manner.